 How surrogacy could help grow your family

-Earlier this year, Nick Jonas and Priyanka Chopra welcomed their first baby via a surrogate.
-This celebrity couple along with many others have chosen to expand their families through the surrogacy process for health or personal reasons.
+Many celebrity couples along with many others have chosen to expand their families through the surrogacy process for health or personal reasons.

 A surrogate, sometimes known as a gestational carrier, is a woman who carries a pregnancy for another individual or couple.
 The surrogacy process consists of fertilizing the intended parent’s egg with the intended parent’s sperm through in vitro fertilization to make an embryo.
 Sometimes donor eggs or donor sperm are used.
 This embryo is then implanted in the uterus of the surrogate mother, who carries and eventually gives birth to the baby.

 “It allows somebody to have a genetic child who otherwise wouldn’t be able to.
-This is an amazing gift to give someone,” said Dr. Allison K. Rodgers, double board certified Gynecologist and Reproductive Endocrinologist with privileges at several Advocate Aurora Health hospitals.
+This is an amazing gift to give someone,” says Dr. Allison K. Rodgers, double board-certified gynecologist and reproductive endocrinologist affiliated with Advocate Health Care.

 People will choose to use a gestational carrier for a variety of reasons.

-“For example, If the patient suffers from specific cardiac conditions, brain malformations, kidney failure, or bad diabetes then this would make it dangerous for them to carry a pregnancy,” Dr. Rodgers said.
+“For example, if the patient suffers from specific cardiac conditions, brain malformations, kidney failure or bad diabetes then this would make it dangerous for them to carry a pregnancy,” Dr. Rodgers says.
 “If the patient has problems with their uterus or has had multiple miscarriages and can’t hold a pregnancy then this is also a reason why a gestational carrier would be used.”